kehao95/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 use a no-op implementation and fail to generate data.

-If you followed the instructions to [initialize the SDK](#initialize-the-sdk) above, you have a `TracerProvider` setup for you already.
+If you followed the instructions to [initialize the SDK](#initialize-the-sdk) above, you have a `TracerProvider` setup in the `OpenTelemetry` instance already.
 You can continue with [acquiring a tracer](#acquiring-a-tracer).

 ### Acquiring a Tracer